cbirdferrer/collatrix/README.md

 # morphometrix-collating
  This tool collates the outputs of the MorphoMetriX photogrammetry tool (https://github.com/wingtorres/morphometrix)
  This script combines all the output csvs and makes one large data frame that contains the image, animal ID, and all measurements.
-If you used different names for measurements these will just appear as extra columns with empty cell values for places where you didn’t use that measurement name.

 ## Installation
 [![Anaconda-Server Badge](https://anaconda.org/cbird/collating/badges/version.svg)](https://anaconda.org/cbird/collating)